- Philly Represent!

 Day 1 of the Cleanse

 6:30am: I wake up and since my juices haven’t arrived yet (this was confusion on my part re: delivery date/time not Suja’s) I decide to eat something light and in keeping with the cleanse.
 I have warm water with lemon slices and a grapefruit and pear.
 About two hours later and my juices haven’t arrived – I track my shipment and see they should be on my doorstep by 11:00 am.
 Buuuuut it’s 9:30am and I’m famished with a grumbling stomach.
-I eat several tablespoons of almond butter (no, not a cleanse food.)
+I eat two tablespoons of almond butter (no, not a cleanse food.)

 A few hours later I develop a slight headache from caffeine withdrawal.
 I typically drink coffee within an hour of waking.
 I make a cup of green tea.
 This seems to help.